 Year or period: 2011

-With the great 'speciation' of social media since the 2000s, a method of unifying their unique features together was fast becoming a necessity.
+With the great 'speciation' of social media since the 2000s, a method of unifying their unique features together quickly became necessary.
 Pheed took advantage of this with its service.

-Pheed allowed you to share text, photo, audio, voice notes, video, and live broadcasts in the same space.
-A strategy since copied by many other platforms.
+Pheed allows you to share text, photos, audio, voice notes, video, and live broadcasts in the same space—a strategy since copied by many other platforms.

 Social media platforms, and social media in general, were also beginning to drive a lust for rapid-fire updates and information.
 This led to the launch of Vine in 2012.

-Vine, as you are probably aware, lets you share 6-second videos for no other reason than that you can.
+As you probably know, Vine lets you share 6-second videos for no reason other than that you can.
 It was acquired by Twitter in 2012 and shut down in 2019.

 Year or period: 2016